monora/finanzen-fundamentals/README.md

 This will print the three most matching stock names for your search.
 You can increase the limit to 30.
 If you don't give a parameter, all available data will be printed (up to 30).

 ## Alternative Implementation
 Thanks to the contribution of [backster82](https://github.com/backster82), there is also a xml based alternative to the preceeding functions.
-All of the following functions will return a Pandas DataFrame instead of a dictionary.
+All of the following functions will return a Pandas DataFrame.
+Note that get_fundamentals and get_estimates now incorporates the functionallity of the alternative implementation.
+Hence, you will receive deprecation warning upon using these functions.

 You can obtain fundamentals like so: